 Or you can just download the required assets from the asset store.

 You can spawn any gameobject using this code

 The first input takes the name of the gameobject or prefab you want to spawn.
-Second takes the position you want the object to be in.
-Third is the rotation you want to apply to the object.
+The second takes the position you want the object to be in.
+The third is the rotation you want to apply to the object.
 If you don’t want to apply rotation to the object then you can specify the third input as “quanternion.identity”.

-A common mistake many beginner’s make is they attach the Instantiate script to an object which is not active.
+A common mistake many beginners make is that they attach the Instantiate script to an object which is not active.
 You need to attach the script to any gameobject which is active in the scene.